 the years, besides the pigs, we had goats, dozens

 of guinea hens, rabbits, 40 sled dogs and we even had a

 The Sled Dogs

-store in Anchorage, gave dad 30-gallon metal garbage cans full of meat
+store in Anchorage, gave dad 30-gallon metal garbage cans full

-before they were brought back.
-Unfortunately, that became one of my
+were washed out before they were brought back.
+Unfortunately,

-jobs and I hated it.
+and I hated it.

 charter members of the Chugiak Dog Mushing Association

 and some of those first meetings were held in our living room.